 Jill: Hello!
 Thank you for everything you do!
 I love your podcast!
 I have been on my health journey for the past year or so and I have a question regarding diet.
 What is your opinion on meat/fish consumption?
-I currently do eat meat/fish and it is all organic/pasture raised/wild-caught/etc. There has been so much debate on this topic and I’m honestly not sure what to believe any more.
-I would love if you could give me some guidance.
+I currently do eat meat/fish and it is all organic/pasture-raised/wild-caught/etc. There has been so much debate on this topic and I’m honestly not sure what to believe anymore.
+I would love it if you could give me some guidance.
 Do you believe it is healthy?
 Does it depend on body type/genetics/etc.?
 Thank you so much!!

 Adrienne: Hi!
 I have heard that canned food is dead food.
 Do you agree?
 What about home canning?
 Thanks so much, love listening to your podcasts each day on my way to work!